SUNY-ESF Grant and Scholarship Programs

 SUNY ESF Presidential and National Scholarships

 High school seniors with outstanding academic credentials can receive merit scholarships through ESF’s Presidential Scholarship Program or National Scholarship Program.
 In order to be considered for a Presidential or National Scholarship, students must submit the following no later than February 1:

 SUNY ESF Admissions Application

-- Secondary school transcripts showing grades, rank in class, and SAR or ACT scores.
+Secondary school transcripts showing grades, rank in class, and if available, SAT or ACT scores.